ryouchinsa/Rectlabel-support/sam-cpp-macos/README.md

 This code is originated from [Segment Anything CPP Wrapper](https://github.com/dinglufe/segment-anything-cpp-wrapper) and customized to use low_res_logits which is the previous mask result and to use CPU mode for macOS.

-Download a zipped model file from [MobileSAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/mobile_sam.zip), [ViT-Large SAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/sam_vit_l_0b3195.zip), and [ViT-Huge SAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/sam_vit_h_4b8939.zip).
+Download a zipped model folder from [MobileSAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/mobile_sam.zip), [ViT-Large SAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/sam_vit_l_0b3195.zip), and [ViT-Huge SAM](https://huggingface.co/rectlabel/segment-anything-onnx-models/resolve/main/sam_vit_h_4b8939.zip).
 Put the unzipped model folder into sam-cpp-macos folder.